List of book-burning incidents: Buddhist writings in the Maldives (by royal dynasty converted to Islam)

 Following the conversion of the Maldives to Islam in 1153 (or by some accounts in 1193), the Buddhist religion – hitherto state religion for more than a thousand years – was suppressed.
-The copper-plate document known as Dhanbidhū Lōmāfānu gives information about events in the southern Haddhunmathi Atoll, which had been a major center of Buddhism – where monks were beheaded, and statues of Vairocana, the transcendent Buddha, were destroyed.
-At that time, also the wealth of Buddhist manuscripts written on screwpine leaves by Maldivian monks in their Buddhist monasteries was either burnt or otherwise so thoroughly eliminated that it has disappeared without leaving any trace.
+The Dhanbidhū Lōmāfānu gives information about events in the southern Haddhunmathi Atoll, which had been a major center of Buddhism – where monks were beheaded, and where the statues of Vairocana and the transcendent Buddha were destroyed.
+At that time, the wealth of Buddhist manuscripts written on screwpine leaves by Maldivian monks in their Buddhist monasteries were either burnt or otherwise so thoroughly eliminated that they disappeared without leaving any trace.

 Buddhist writings in the Gangetic plains region of India (by Turk-Mongol raiders)

-According to William Johnston, as part of the Muslim conquest of the Indian subcontinent there was a persecution of the Buddhist religion, considered idolatrous from the Muslim point of view.
+According to William Johnston, as part of the Muslim conquest of the Indian subcontinent, there was a persecution of the Buddhist religion, considered idolatrous from the Muslim point of view.
 During the 12th and 13th centuries, Buddhist texts were burnt by the Muslim armies in the Gangetic plains region, which also destroyed hundreds of Buddhist monasteries and shrines and killed monks and nuns.